4k-developer/4K-DoSer/README.md

 + A brain and a beating heart

 ## Android Version?
-+ Yes however it will probably crash after a minute or so
++ Yes
-+ Use a terminal emulator or ADB Shell
++ Use a terminal emulator (crashes after a minute or so) or ADB Shell (
-+ Not much development at this time
++ No much development at this time
 ### Needs Root?
 The script needs cURL so yes (unless you can get curl on android without root)